(As of July 1, 2022)

 The response situations and disclosure scope regarding the following 14 principles of the Corporate Governance Code are as follows:

-We have adopted a policy to reduce the aggregate amount of our strategic equity holdings, aiming to build a solid financial base less affected by fluctuations in stock prices and to improve the capital efficiency (Note).
+‹ Basic Policy for Strategic Equity Holdings, Verification of the rationale for the holdings by board of directors meetings We have adopted a policy to significantly reduce the amount of strategic equity holdings, aiming to build a solid financial base less affected by fluctuations in stock prices ›

 ‹ Criteria for Ensuring Appropriate Handling of the Exercise of Voting Rights Pertaining to Strategic Equity Holdings ›